bryanwokich/sound-dialogs/README.md

 for Android and iOS, from [Sound Software, Inc.](http://www.sound-software.us)

 ## 1. Description
-This is basic phonegap plugin for dialogs.
-I may extend it in the future, so it has a generic name.
-As of now, it provides password prompts for Android and iOS
+This phonegap plugin provides some dialogs for iOS and Android that are not available in the standard cordova plugins.
+These include:
+* Password Dialog: Alert with callbacks that will show allow you to collect an obfuscated password.
+* Filtered Radio: Provide a list and the user will get a filterable dialog.
+Select one.

 ## 2. Installation